ginnox1/iCADdocs_online/RetainingWallDesign/RetainingWallDesign.md

 </table>

-{br}
-Notes:
+> Notes:
     - Load elements heights are measured from bottom of the wall
     - Loads are applied on top of the backfill material. {br}

 Continue.

 2. Edit variables defining the geomery and orientation of the retaining wall section

 <table>
 <colgroup>